helium/longfi-platformio/getting-started.md

 It is highly recommended to give the quick-start guide a read.
 It will help you navigate the unfamiliar interface. [https://docs.platformio.org/en/latest/integration/ide/vscode.html\#quick-start](https://docs.platformio.org/en/latest/integration/ide/vscode.html#quick-start)

-In this tutorial, as an example, we will be using the [Heltec Cubecell AB0x](https://heltec.org/proudct_center/lora/cubecell/).
-One can substitue your target device as needed as you progress through these steps.
+In this tutorial, as an example, we will be using the [Heltec CubeCell AB0x](https://heltec.org/proudct_center/lora/cubecell/).
+One can substitute your target device as needed as you progress through these steps.

 Once PlatformIO is installed, you should be welcomed to VSCode with the following "PIO Home" screen: